It's October, so that can only mean one thing...it's time for the annual FBC conference! FBC2016 Toronto to be exact!

 What To Wear

 We're a casual bunch so wear what you feel most comfortable in.
-During the day, comfy shoes, casual pants and a sweatshirt will serve you well.
+But here are some suggestions:

-For Friday's cocktail reception and our two dinners, you can get as jazzy as you'd like.
-We have two 3-course dinners planned with wonderful entertainment to accompany both meals.
+- For Friday's cocktail reception and our two dinners, get as snazzy as you'd like (but you don't have to)!

-A Word on Pre-Conference Nerves And How To Deal With Them
+A Final Word on Pre-Conference Nerves And How To Deal With Them

 Pre-conference nerves are so completely normal.
 Everyone will have them.
 Remembering that is key!
-Also remember... every single one of you have at least two things in common: you're bloggers and you love food.
+Also remember... every single one of you have at least three things in common: you're bloggers, you love food and you don't have to apologize for taking photos of your food!

-If you're taking a pre-con workshop with Andrew, say hi to the people sitting next to you.
+If you're taking a pre-con workshop with Dennis, say hi to the people sitting next to you.
+Think of it as pre-camp!
 You'll have the chance to make friends before 150 other people show up!
-Always easier to make friends and bond in a smaller group setting.
+It's always easier to make friends and bond in a smaller group setting.

 If you bought a double occupancy ticket you'll be making a new friend with a roommate and you have a built in date to the cocktail reception!